dwas-KR/LPMKBox/README.md

   Licensed under CC BY-NC-SA 4.0 (as stated in the LTBox README)

 ### 1.2 Special thanks
-- **Anonymous[ㅇㅇ](https://gall.dcinside.com/board/lists?id=tabletpc)**: Thank you for sharing the LTBox project and files, and for making it possible to develop LPMKBox.
+- **Anonymous[ㅇㅇ](https://gall.dcinside.com/board/lists?id=tabletpc)**: Thank you for sharing the LTBox project and files, and for making it possible to develop LPMBox.
 - **[hitin911](https://xdaforums.com/m/hitin911.12861404/)**: For providing the method to decrypt `.x` to `.xml` and for guidance on modifying XML scripts.

 ### 1.3 Third-party